 My name is John Myers.
 My ancestors homesteaded in Colorado in the 1800's, and I am a Colorado native.
 I developed a strong interest in back-country adventures and wilderness ethics during my seasonal work with the US Forest Service as a young man.
 I have continued to hike, fly-fish, hunt, and explore in Colorado for the past 40 years.
 About 20 years ago, I realized that carrying a 60 lb. back pack up 3000 vertical feet on a 10 mile trail into my favorite high-mountain lake had become painful.
 It was clear I needed to find a way to make it more enjoyable, or sadly I would be faced with ending my adventures.
 That led me to learn about llamas and what wonderful pack animals they are.
 Now "My Boys," as I affectionately call them, have allowed me to continue spending many weeks in the wilderness each summer and fall, packing into high-mountain lakes, floating the rivers, and hunting.
 (Llamas are wonderful at packing out big game, since they do not have the flight response to the smell of blood found in other pack animals. )

-We have recently completed certification for our Llamas with the Pack Llama Trial Association. ( PLTA.org )
+We have completed certification for some of our Llamas with the Pack Llama Trial Association. ( PLTA.org )

 We have also had a number of Llamas certified C-Cara if that appeals to you.